 The focus should be crystal clear from a no more than a glance and every word and element in the body of the resume should support this emphasis.

 These two example resumes illustrate this point.
 These are two different resumes written for the same person.
 Instead of a resume objective, these resumes start with a headline and summary section, and the focus is clear.
-One of the resume is to target sales management positions and the other is to target general management positions.
+One of the resumes is to target sales management positions and the other is to target general management positions.
 Creating two resumes like this is a strategy you can use if you are having trouble narrowing down your career focus.

 If you review these resume examples carefully, you will see how the focus of each was subtly shifted to emphasize the most important qualifications for each objective.
 The sales executive resume showcases revenue growth, profit growth, customer base growth, and similar metrics.